 Gastro Esophageal Reflux Disease

 Almost everyone has experienced heartburn.
-About 25 million American adults suffer daily from heartburn.
-It is that burning sensation felt behind the breastbone and sometimes in the neck and throat.
-Heartburn is caused by stomach acid refluxing or splashing up into the esophagus — the muscular tube that connects the throat to the stomach.
-Occasional heartburn is nothing to be concerned about.
-However, anyone who has heartburn on a regular basis should consult a physician.
+About 25 million American adults suffer daily from (esophageal reflux, sometimes referred to as gastroesophageal reflux disease (GERD) or heartburn).
+It is that burning sensation felt in the chest and sometimes in the neck.
+GERD is caused by acid, normally found in the stomach, refluxing or splashing up into the esophagus — the muscular tube that connects the throat to the stomach.
+Occasional esophageal reflux is usually nothing to be concerned about.
+However, anyone who has esophageal reflux on a regular basis should consult a physician.
 Constant exposure to stomach acid can irritate the lining of the esophagus and cause other medical problems.
-Serious heartburn is known as gastroesophageal reflux disease or GERD.

 What is GERD?

-The esophagus carries food and liquid into the stomach.
-At the lower end of the esophagus where it enters the stomach, there is a strong muscular ring called the lower esophageal sphincter (LES).
+CThe esophagus carries food and liquid into the stomach.
+At the lower end of the esophagus where it enters the stomach, there is a muscular ring called the lower esophageal sphincter (LES).
 The LES should remain tightly closed, except to allow food and liquid to pass into the stomach.
-Reflux occurs when the LES is not working properly.
+Esophageal reflux occurs when the LES is not functioning properly allowing stomach acid to flow freely up into the esophagus.
 It may relax for periods of time throughout the day and night, or it may be constantly too weak to function effectively.
-This allows the stomach’s acid juices to flow into the esophagus.
 How severe the disease becomes depends on how weakened the LES is, and the amount and duration of acid refluxed into the esophagus.

-It is also common to find a hiatal hernia complicating GERD.
-With a hiatal hernia, the upper part of the stomach actually pushes up into the chest through a weakness in the diaphragm.
+CIt is also common to find a hiatal hernia complicating GERD.
+With a hiatal hernia, the upper part of the stomach actually pushes up into the chest cavity through an enlarged opening in the diaphragm.
 The diaphragm is the thin, flat muscle that separates the lungs from the abdomen.
-When part of the upper stomach is stuck above the diaphragm, stomach acid is retained there for a longer period and is more likely to reflux into the esophagus.
+A hiatal hernia frequently decreases the LES’s ability to prevent regurgitation of stomach contents.

 Symptoms and Causes of GERD

-Certain diet and lifestyle choices can contribute to the condition.
+CCertain diet and lifestyle choices can contribute to the condition.
 For example, certain foods increase acid production, and fatty foods increase the time food remains in the stomach.
 Chocolate, peppermint, coffee, alcoholic beverages, and especially nicotine in cigarette smoke weaken or relax the LES.
-Obesity places added pressure on the upper abdomen, and during pregnancy the LES weakens for unknown reasons.
+Obesity and pregnancy place added pressure on the upper abdomen.
+During pregnancy, the LES weakens for unknown reasons.

-Complications occur when GERD is severe or long-standing.
+Complications can occur when GERD is severe or long-standing.
 Constant irritation of the esophagus by stomach acid can lead to inflammation, ulcers, and bleeding.
 Anemia or low blood count may develop.
 Over time, scarring and narrowing of the esophagus can also develop, making it difficult to swallow foods and liquids.
-This narrowing is called a stricture.
-Some patients develop a condition called Barrett’s esophagus, which is a serious change in the cells lining the esophagus.
+This narrowing is called an esophageal stricture.
+Some patients develop a condition called Barrett’s esophagus, where there is change in the cells lining the esophagus.
 Barrett’s esophagus may be a forerunner of esophageal cancer.

 Diagnosis of GERD

 The diagnosis can usually be suspected by the physician, simply by taking the medical history.
 Beyond that, the physician may order an x-ray examination of the esophagus and stomach.
 For this x-ray, the patient swallows a liquid containing barium.
 This makes it possible to see the reflux and a hiatal hernia on the x-ray.
-Endoscopy is the most important test for patients with GERD.
+Endoscopy (EGD) is the most important test for patients with GERD.
 It is done with the patient under sedation.
-The physician examines the lining of the esophagus and stomach with a thin, lighted, flexible tube called an endoscope.
-This exam is helpful in determining how severe the disease is, how much tissue damage there is, and if there are any complications.
+The physician examines the lining of the esophagus and stomach with an endoscope.
+The EGD is helpful in determining the severity of the disease, and if Barrett’s tissue is present.
 Certain conditions, such as narrowing or stricture in the esophagus, can usually be corrected during this procedure.
-During an endoscopy, the physician can also look for signs of Barrett’s esophagus, and perform a biopsy to see if precancerous changes have occurred.
+During an endoscopy, the physician can also look for signs of esophageal damage and perform a biopsy if Barrett’s changes have occurred.

 There are other tests that are helpful.
 A pressure recording of the esophagus is called esophageal manometry.
 It measures the pressure in the LES and any abnormal muscle contractions in the main part of the esophagus.
 Finally, a 24 hour recording of the acidity in the esophagus is often helpful.